Irritable Bowel Syndrome, Fiber and Your Diet

 Although a high-fiber diet is recommended for the general treatment of gastrointestinal disorders, medical opinion is divided regarding its specific efficacy in IBS treatments.
 Those in favor contend that a high-fiber irritable bowel syndrome diet helps keep the colon slightly distended, which has the effect of reducing the occurrence of abdominal spasms and constipation.

 Dietary fiber can be divided into two categories: soluble (dissolves in liquid) and insoluble.
 Soluble fiber is useful for controlling both diarrhea and constipation, whereas insoluble fiber tends to aggravate diarrhea.
 Most cereals, whole grain breads, vegetables and fruits contain insoluble fiber.
 Soluble fiber can be found in oat bran and a natural vegetable fiber called psyllium.
-Brand names for psyllium include Perdiem®Fiberall® and Metamucil®.
+Brand names for psyllium include Perdiem®, Fiberall® and Metamucil®.

 Of course, the bottom line is that a lot depends upon your personal physician or dietician.
 Some advocate a fiber-rich irritable bowel syndrome diet, whereas others believe that dietary fiber merely aggravates the condition.
 Most physicians agree, however, that bulking agents can play a useful role in IBS treatments.